vterron/lemon/README.rst

 Commands
 ========

 The pipeline consists of **nine commands**, which implement the data reduction and analysis steps and are usually run sequentially, although depending on your needs only a specific subset of them may be used.
-In this sense, and following the Unix tools philosophy ("*write programs that do one thing and do it well*"), LEMON can be viewed as a set of tasks that *may* be used as a pipeline.
+In this sense, LEMON can be viewed as a set of tasks that *may* be used as a pipeline.

 .. code::